EXCLUSIVE: House of the Dragon and the Legacy of Fabergé

 To bring their vision to life, the creators turned towards the intricate art of enamelling, closely related with Peter Carl Fabergé who was regarded a master of the ancient technique of ornamentation, formulating over 145 new colours during his age.
 As Clapton explains, Daenerys Targaryen’s story throughout the course of the television series was particularly visual as she uses her costumes to openly communicate her place, emotions, and allegiance.

 Liisa Tallgren, Designer, Fabergé illuminates, “The purpose of objet d’art is to intrigue and delight, much like a painting or a sculpture.
-By varying repetition and change, a rhythm is formed: for example, the Egg has enameled cells for a certain length, then, a section encrusted with natural diamonds, followed anew by enamel.
+By varying repetition and change, a rhythm is formed: for example, the Egg has enamelled cells for a certain length, then, a section encrusted with natural diamonds, followed anew by enamel.
 The smooth surface and subtle reflections of enamel are contrasted by the texture of the natural diamond facets and their lively sparkle.
 The visual variation generates rhythm.”

 The base of the Egg mirrors a dragon’s tail, which discreetly houses an opening mechanism, and is interspersed with natural diamonds.
 The enthralling objet d’art opens in three sections, representing Daenerys’s dragons; Drogon, Rhaegal and Viserion.
 Flame-like scales appear as the egg continues unfolding, graduating from a pavé of deep red rubies (near the base), moving upwards to pink sapphires that ultimately culminate into scintillating natural diamonds.
 Black rhodium plating adds depth and brings forth the mineral light of the precious stones.

-In true Fabergé style, the smaller egg protects a final surprise.
 The trio of gem-encrusted dragons open to reveal an exquisite crown that would have been presented to Daenerys when she took her place on the Iron Throne and suggests an imagined continuation of her saga as her highly anticipated coronation never was.

 At the heart of the crown lies a pear-shaped ruby from Mozambique, responsibly sourced from the world’s largest ruby mine by Gemfields.
-The gem represents Daenerys, her house color, and her fiery spirit, paying tribute to her journey to grow into the queen of the Seven Kingdoms of Westeros.
+The gem represents Daenerys, her house colour, and her fiery spirit, paying tribute to her journey to grow into the queen of the Seven Kingdoms of Westeros.